williamsnoah17/TermProject/README.md

 Matthew Barta - Frontend Dev

-Nicholas "Gone but not Forgotten" Miller - Updated the Blog Once
+Nicholas "Gone but not Forgotten" Miller - Updated the Blog Once/Credited for coming up with "Null Class"